What are rack safety Inspections?

 In actual fact, the industry recognised standard for this definition is someone who has undergone training to obtain the specialist skills of a SEMA Approved Rack Inspector (SARI).
 This could be a trained specialist within your own organisation, a suitably qualified person from a racking supplier such as Apex Storage, or an independent SARI.

-Your annual inspection must be carried out by a qualified SARI, however it is also recommended that you carry out your own internal inspections in the interim period.
+Your annual inspection must be carried out by a 'technically competent person' or a qualified SARI, however it is also recommended that you carry out your own internal inspections in the interim period.

 What are the different Levels of Inspection?

 The HSE racking inspection document outlines a levelled approach to rack safety inspection that you should follow when implementing procedures in your organisation.